J. R. Smith: Personal life

 In 2012, The New York Times described Smith as perhaps the most heavily tattooed player in the NBA.
 He said that he got his first tattoo at 15 years old, has been in "[p]robably a thousand" tattoo parlors as of December 2012 and had lost count of his number of tattoos "around 70-something."
 In June 2016, a Cleveland clothing company began selling a T-shirt which reproduced Smith's torso and upper arm tattoos.

 In November 2016, Smith appeared on stage with his family at a Cleveland rally for the Hillary Clinton 2016 presidential campaign to endorse Clinton's candidacy for the 2016 United States presidential election.

 Smith modeled for Nike and Supreme in 2018.
 He subsequently had the Supreme logo tattooed on his calf.
+Smith has dyslexia.

 Family

 Smith is the son of Ida and Earl Smith, and has three brothers and two sisters.
 His younger brother Chris briefly played alongside him on the Knicks in 2013–14.
 His younger brother Dimitrius played football at Monmouth University.

 In August 2016, Smith married Jewel Harris; the couple have three daughters together.
 Smith has one daughter from a previous relationship.
 Their second daughter together was born in January 2017, weighing one pound at birth.
 Former teammates Carmelo Anthony and Chris Paul are the godfathers of his first two daughters.
 On September 27, 2024, he welcomed a son with actress Candice Patton.